Keizaal/Keizaal/.github/ISSUE_TEMPLATE/mod-request.md

 A link to the mod's webpage.

 **Why?**
-Why do you think this mod should be included in LS?
+Why do you think this mod should be included in Keizaal?

 **Additional context**
 Add any other context or screenshots about the feature request here.